thinkandse/Persuasive-research-video-WYSWAKS-/README.md

 # Why-you-should-watch-a-Kids-show (persuasive research video for Youtube)
 This is for YouTube Video, my first ever!
 This will be made in premiere pro with thumbnail still being decided.
 WYSWAKS stands for Why you should watch a kids show.
+Final Script (with all changes in each hour) is the file that has the final script and is updated every hour, Hour _ progress is where I am up to in the script after each hour, final script lets you see changes if you see history.
 <br>
 <h1>Hour 1:</h1>
 <h3>